axelarnetwork/axelar-docs/pages/dev/axelarjs-sdk/token-transfer-dep-addr.md

   }
 ): Promise<string> {}
 ```
-[//]: # (We need to update these examples, replacing Terra with Osmosis.)

-Example: Cosmos to EVM (Terra to Avalanche):
+Example: Cosmos to EVM (Osmosis to Avalanche):

 ```tsx
 const sdk = new AxelarAssetTransfer({